dasch-swiss/dsp-js-lib/README.md

 ## Introduction

 ### Purpose of DSP-JS-LIB
-The purpose of DSP-JS-LIB is to facilitate the communication with [DSP-API (Knora)](https://www.knora.org) in web client software developed with TypeScript/JavaScript.
+The purpose of DSP-JS-LIB is to facilitate the communication with [DSP-API (Knora)](https://www.knora.org) in web clients developed with TypeScript/JavaScript.
 DSP-JS-LIB depends on [RxJS](https://rxjs.dev/guide/overview) and is web framework agnostic (it can be used with Angular, React, Vue.js etc.).

 DSP-JS-LIB offers the following features: